|Address:||300 Bradford Street Redwood City, CA 94063 Map|

 A news report1 reveals a MCF deputy has recently been accused of using excessive force against inmates, although the officer has denied guilt for these assault charges.
 The Maguire Jail is situated on the Bay Area peninsula, halfway between San Francisco and San Jose.
-The address and phone number is:

 If your friend or relative has been detained or incarcerated in the Maguire Correctional Facility, the information below may be important to you.
 Our team of California criminal defense lawyers provides details on the following key topics: